ivanbabko/goodrocket-css/README.md

 ### Utilities

-This is where we put our utility classes (e.g. `.u-h1 {}` or `.u-margin-bottom-xl {}`).
+This is where we put our utility classes (e.g. `.u-hide {}` or `.u-margin-bottom-xl {}`).

-Utilities play an important role in Goodrocket CSS.
-With utilities we abstract away and bind to classes styling properties that are responsible for spacing, font-sizes, widths, and so on.
-These properties occur very often in our CSS, plus they are also frequently redefined with media queries.
-Utilities define these properties once in our stylesheet so we can then reuse them multiple times in markup without having to write any additional CSS code.
+Utilities play important role in Goodrocket CSS.
+With utilities we abstract and bind to classes commonly used styling properties.
+These are spacing properties (margin and padding), typography properties (font-sizes, line-heights), widths, and so on.
+Utilities define these properties once in our stylesheet based on variables defined in Config layer.
+This lets us apply these properties in markup without having to write any additional CSS code.

 This makes our UI components very flexible and reusable because we can easily modify every instance using utility classes.
+This includes modifications necessary to adapt components to different screen sizes.
 Take a look at the example below.

 ```html
 <div class="o-grid">